 As we explained previously, we started building Keyhub driven by the idea of helping SecOps and NetOps experts – and anyone tasked with directly managing SSL/TLS certificates – discover, organize and track countless certificates with ease.
 Not only does this allow enterprises to manage certificates, but also to ascertain whether any certificates have been accidentally overlooked.
-In short, the whole world of digital certificates at first sight – right from your dashboard.
-Our ultimate goal is to equip responsible experts with a universal tool that secures their networks.
+In short, the whole world of digital certificates at first sight – right from your Keyhub dashboard.
+Our ultimate goal is to equip responsible experts with a universal SSL/TLS certificate management tool that secures their networks.

 A quick recap of what Keyhub beta offers:

-- Fast discovery of external certificates
+- Fast SSL certificate discovery

 - Clear and user friendly dashboard to get system health overview at a glance